OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:20

-Therefore, anyone who swears by the altar swears by it and by everything on it.
+Therefore, anyone who swears by the altar is swearing by it and by everything on it.

 ## Matthew 23:21